vassiliphilippov/erct-papers/docs/erct_specification.md

    - Confirm from the quotes that the replication was done by a different team or institution, not the same authors.

 3. **Search for External Replication Studies**
-   - Check if other researchers have published attempts to replicate the original intervention.
+   - Check if other researchers have published attempts to replicate the original intervention in peer-reviewed scientific journals.
 Consider studies that clearly reference the original work and attempt to reproduce its methods and findings.
 Replication studies may appear years after the original publication and should be considered even if not referenced in the original paper.
 Confirm that the replication was done by a different team or institution, not the same authors.
 Provide the relevant quotes from the replication studies.

 4. **Decision**
-   - Mark as "met" if quoted references show independent replication in a different context.
+   - Mark as "met" if quoted references show independent replication in a different context published in peer-reviewed scientific journals.
 Mark as "not met" if no quotes mention replication or if the replication was by the same research team only.

 #### I - Independent Conduct